otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 for encryption).
 The Prekey Server has one as well.
 It is generated as defined in the
 [Public keys, Shared Prekeys and Fingerprints](https://github.com/otrv4/otrv4/blob/master/otrv4.md#public-keys-shared-prekeys-and-fingerprints) section of the OTRv4 specification.
+It has the same Pubkey type.
+It is denoted as 'Ed448 server public key'.

 Public keys have fingerprints, which are hex strings that serve as identifiers for the public key.
 The full OTRv4 fingerprint is calculated by taking the SHAKE-256 hash of the byte-level representation of the public key.
 The long-term public keys for the Prekey Server have fingerprints as well.
-Note that for this the same KDF the OTRv4 specification defines will be used (` KDF_1(usage_ID || values, size) = SHAKE-256("OTRv4" || usage_ID || values, size)`.
+Note that for its generation, the same KDF of the OTRv4 specification is used (` KDF_1(usage_ID || values, size) = SHAKE-256("OTRv4" || usage_ID || values, size)`.
 The fingerprint is generated as: